Related Post

 Rds, Gaurav

-Dan said in May 27th, 2009 at 7:16 pm
+May 27, 2009 at 7:16 pm

 My Laptop is getting to be the same way.
 After a while I have to reboot because the resources just slow the laptop to a crawl, I have done necessary things also to try and run faster but still not as fast I like.

-Jeremy said in May 28th, 2009 at 12:24 pm
+May 28, 2009 at 12:24 pm

 If you can’t afford a new laptop right now, you’ll have to figure out how to speed up your current laptop and make it more usable.
 Over time it is very common for an operating system to become bogged down with many programs being installed and the hard drive filling up.